Battle of Køge Bay (1677): Battle

 Around midday, off the village of Højerup on Stevns Klint, Wachtmeister in the Swedish lead squadron sighted a force of eight large warships and relayed this to Horn.
-What he had sighted was Rodsten's squadron that had moved further to the north under cover of a dense fog of gunpowder smoke.
-Horn wrongly believed that Rodsten's squadron was still left somewhere in the gunsmoke and assumed that the Dutch reinforcements under Schepers had arrived.
+What he had sighted was Rodsteen's squadron that had moved further to the north under cover of a dense fog of gunpowder smoke.
+Horn wrongly believed that Rodsteen's squadron was still left somewhere in the gunsmoke and assumed that the Dutch reinforcements under Schepers had arrived.
 To avoid battle with what he believed would be a superior force, he decided to make an evasive maneuver.
-Horn let Wachtmeister continue north to attack what he believed were Dutch reinforcements while the rest of the Swedish force turned east-southeast, the position where he thought Rodsten's squadron was located.
+Horn let Wachtmeister continue north to attack what he believed were Dutch reinforcements while the rest of the Swedish force turned east-southeast, the position where he thought Rodsteen's squadron was located.

-Juel's at first joined battled with Wachtmeister, men then set course for the main Swedish force together with Rodsten's third squadron when he noticed that Horn was heading eastwards.
+Juel's at first joined battled with Wachtmeister, men then set course for the main Swedish force together with Rodsteen's third squadron when he noticed that Horn was heading eastwards.
 When the Danes moved in on the Swedish line, they did not turn parallel to it, but instead chose to cut off Clerck's squadron, which was behind Horn.
-A the same time, Rodsten sailed up on the other side of cut-off squadron, subjecting them to fire from both sides.
+A the same time, Rodsteen sailed up on the other side of cut-off squadron, subjecting them to fire from both sides.
 Horn's squadron turned to relieve Clerck's squadron and a violent gun duel ensued.
 The outmaneuvered Swedish force was not able to put up an effective defense, and both the 72-gun Mars and the 60-gun Caesar were captured.